enthought/mayavi/docs/source/mayavi/building_applications.rst

 To build a custom dialog with a Mayavi scene, the best option is to create a class deriving from the base `Traits` class.
 A special attribute, called SceneModel can be used as an attribute to represent a Mayavi scene that can accept objects.
-This defines the `model`, ie the main `HasTraits` object in which the application logics is contained.
+This defines the `model`, i.e. the main `HasTraits` object in which the application logics is contained.

 A view of this object, as a dialog, can be created using the